kenmoini/helm-things/namespace-as-a-service/README.md

   - Annotations
   - Labels
 - {ApplicationAware}ResourceQuotas and LimitRanges based on t-shirt sizes
-- ServiceAccounts
 - RBAC alignment to Users/Groups/ServiceAccounts
-- SecurityContextConstraints enablement
 - Default NetworkPolicy

-Other things can be added, but those are common concerns.
+Other things like ServiceAccount/SecurityContextConstraint enablement can be added, but these above are common concerns.

 ## Core Concepts